 “Collaboration moves at the speed of trust.”

 This simple assertion has been playing around in my mind ever since.
-When I came to the National Trust more than two decades ago, I recall sitting in a meeting where I asked a colleague why she was not engaging others in the organization on a particular project.
+More than two decades ago, I recall sitting in a meeting where I asked a colleague why she was not engaging others in the organization on a particular project.
 Her response was, “I don’t trust them to do the job to the standard I want.”
 It struck me as a telling remark on a number of levels, but this long-ago exchange was one of the first thoughts that came into my mind when I heard Chris Thompson’s quote.
-This colleague—a wonderful person who now runs a successful one-person consulting firm—was upfront in admitting her lack of trust.
+This colleague — a wonderful person who now runs a successful one-person consulting firm — was upfront in admitting her lack of trust.
 And that lack of trust meant that she was not going to collaborate.

 Let’s commit to collaborating at the speed of trust.